ZachFara/concept-paths/README.md

 - For a second axis it would be good to include something that could demonstrate tracing safety related axis like rudeness vs. politeness
 - Since sentiment will correlated with rudeness vs. politeness, let's include a third axis of formality

+COMPLETED TODOs:

+- Larger Project base stuff:
+    - DONE!
+Create a script which runs everything end to end
+    - DONE!
+Implement another LLM
+    - DONE!
+Implement another axis besides sentiment

+- Immediate organizational problems:
+    - DONE!
+Break out the outputs to send stuff to different places so that we don't have everything going to the same place

+- Checks:

+- `comparison.py`
+    - DONE!
+Figure out how to treat each group of layers as a sample rather than each layer in `comparison.py`.
+Perhaps here we use FDR.

+- `comparison.py` & `bootstrap.py`:

+- Potential new script `sensitivity.py`

+- `ablation.py`